haileytapia/portfolio/microsoft/qsharp-intro.md

 Message("Hello quantum world!");
 ```

-The Superposition program doesn't have any open statements or calls with full namespaces.
-That's because the Q# development environment automatically loads two namespaces: Microsoft.Quantum.Core and Microsoft.Quantum.Intrinsic, which contain commonly used functions and operations.
+The `Superposition` program doesn't have any open statements or calls with full namespaces.
+That's because the Q# development environment automatically loads two namespaces: `Microsoft.Quantum.Core` and `Microsoft.Quantum.Intrinsic`, which contain commonly used functions and operations.

-You can take advantage of the Microsoft.Quantum.Measurement namespace by using the MResetZ operation to optimize the Superposition program.
-MResetZ combines the measurement and reset operations into one step, as in the following example:
+You can take advantage of the `Microsoft.Quantum.Measurement` namespace by using the `MResetZ` operation to optimize the `Superposition` program. `MResetZ` combines the measurement and reset operations into one step, as in the following example:

 ```qsharp
 namespace Superposition {